Himavarsha9/Titanic-Ship-wreck-predicting-models-using-ML-Project/README.md

 - **Unbalanced Classes**: Unequal distribution of survivors and non-survivors could affect fairness in predictions.
 - **Historical Context**: The dataset is specific to the 1912 Titanic disaster and not representative of modern scenarios.

-### **Mitigation Steps**
-- Clearly documented biases and limitations.
-- Emphasized educational use only.
-- Transparent feature importance analysis to highlight potential biases.